ChrisWhealy/wasm_sha3/README.md

 When used in XOF mode, the SHA3 function can produce an arbitrary quantity of pseudo-random output data.

-§6.2 in the above NIST FIPS 202 document describes the definition two XOF mode functions known as `SHAKE128` and `SHAKE256`.
+§6.2 in the above NIST FIPS 202 document defines two XOF mode functions known as `SHAKE128` and `SHAKE256`.

 ## How Does Drop-In Mode Differ From XOF Mode?